 And this is a perfect opportunity to practice that experiment explained here.
 In Eight Steps, it says that we can focus on the gold of people’s Buddha nature, their limitless potential, rather than their faults, which in any case are the faults of their delusions, not them (including those tweens!
 Their real nature is limitless compassion and freedom, not adolescent self-absorption!)

 Buddha compared our Buddha nature to a gold nugget in dirt, because no matter how disgusting a person’s delusions may be, the real nature of their mind remains undefiled, like pure gold… Whenever we meet other people, instead of focusing on their delusions we should focus on the gold of their Buddha nature.
-This will not only enable us to regard them as special and unique but will also help bring out their good qualities. ~Eight Steps to Happiness p.
+This will not only enable us to regard them as special and unique but will also help bring out their good qualities. ~The New Eight Steps to Happiness p.
 82

 Not focusing on others’ faults for me also includes the faults of people seeming just ordinary.
 If we know about Tantra, we can see their Buddha nature as already actualized.
 I am therefore surrounded by very unordinary Heroes and Heroines, Tantric Buddhas, and am a Space Goer myself.